seb-ma/MMM-IT8951/README.md

 			config: {
 				updateInterval: 60 * 1000, // 1 minute // Full refresh screen
 				bufferDelay: 1000, // 1 second // Delay before taking updated items
+				defaultTo4levels: false,
 				driverParam: { MAX_BUFFER_SIZE: 4096, VCOM: 1480 }, // see https://github.com/gaweee/node-it8951#functions-calls
 				mock: false,
 			},
 		},
 		{
 			module: "foo", // One of your module you want to be refreshed in B/W only
-			classes: "eink-4levels", // This class forces non flashy (but only on 4-levels gray) update of this module by MMM-IT8951 },
+			classes: "eink-4levels", // This class forces non flashy (but only on 4-levels gray) update of this module by MMM-IT8951 (only useful if defaultTo4levels == false)
+		},
+		{
+			module: "bar", // One of your module you want to be refreshed in 16-levels of gray
+			classes: "no-eink-4levels", // This class forces on 16-levels gray (but flashy) update of this module by MMM-IT8951 (only useful if defaultTo4levels == true)
+		},
 	]
 }